vanilla/docs/content/developer/tools/environment.md

 Reload PHP.

+#### PHPStorm integration

-Now in PHPStorm go to Preferences and search XDebug and set the debug port to 9009.
+In PHPStorm, go to Preferences and search XDebug and set the debug port to 9009.

 ![](https://us.v-cdn.net/5022541/uploads/editor/bo/dqpgwnvkn6tx.png "")